 which may be used to provide the name of a file which contains a path for use by the target dynamic linker at runtime in locating shared objects.
 This pathname is embedded in the resulting object file.
-In PLDE 1.4.2 and later versions, an alternate form.
+In PLDE 2.0 and later versions, an alternate form, is also accepted as equivalent.